 - Disclosing improper quality of patient care by healthcare professionals.

-- Providing information about illegal activities or testify about illegal activities.
+- Providing information about illegal activities or testimony about illegal activities.

 - Providing information about fraudulent or criminal activity.

-For our recent client, we obtained a six figure recovery and also ensured that the employer now understands the consequences for retaliating against conscientious employees and for failing to provide adequate safety precautions to its employees and those it serves.
+For our recent client, we obtained a six-figure recovery.
+Also, we ensured that the employer now understands the consequences of retaliating against conscientious employees and for failing to provide adequate safety precautions to its employees and those it serves.

-If you believe you or someone you know has been the victim of retaliation by their employer as a result of complaints about the workplace, contact our firm for a free consultation.”
+If you believe you or someone you know has been the victim of retaliation by their employer due to complaints about the workplace, contact our firm for a free consultation.”